How to Compress Videos for Smaller File Size Without Quality Loss

 The time savings are dramatic.
 What might take 30 minutes of manual work per file (import, configure, export, rename) becomes a fire-and-forget background task.

-How to Compress Multiple Videos at Once with Mysoft
+How to Compress Multiple Videos at Once with Linraw doVideo

-1. Import a folder: In Mysoft, click "Add Folder" and select the directory containing all your videos.
-Mysoft will automatically detect and list every compatible video file.
+1. Import multiple videos: In Linraw doVideo, click "Add" and select the directory containing all your videos.
+Linraw doVideo will automatically detect and list every compatible video file.

-6. Click Start: Mysoft processes all files sequentially (or in parallel, depending on your system's capability).
+3. Click Start: Linraw doVideo processes all files sequentially (or in parallel, depending on your system's capability).

 Best Practices for Bulk Processing